alex-esc/pd-stuff/sequencer/alpha-1a/about.md

 # About the BONFIRE project

+## About the sequencer

+BONFIRE is a cross-platform drum machine designed to work best on a live and acoustic performance.
+Ideal to play around the campfire with a voice and a guitar.
+BONFIRE version alpha-1a was developed over a span of 6 months by alex-esc.

 ## About the author

 Hello, I am alex-esc, the maker of the BONFIRE drum machine.
 I am a young(-sh) music production and audio engineer student from Mexico, a hobbyist music programmer and an overall music and technology fan.